Telecom Italia picks KKR as partner for Italian broadband

-MILAN (Reuters) - Telecom Italia (TIM) on Thursday picked KKR as exclusive partner to develop a fibre-optic network, saying its board had taken positive note of a non-binding proposal by the U.S. investment firm.
+MILAN (Reuters) - Telecom Italia (TIM) on Thursday picked KKR as an exclusive partner to develop its ultra-broadband business, saying its board had taken positive note of a non-binding proposal by the U.S. investment firm.

-Italy’s government wants the former phone monopoly and smaller fibre-optic operator Open Fiber to create a single ultra-fast broadband player to avoid duplicating investments.
+The alliance could give TIM Chief Executive Luigi Gubitosi more firepower in negotiations to create a single national fiber network with smaller rival Open Fiber.

-A deal has proved tough to hammer out, prompting Economy Minister Roberto Gualtieri on Wednesday to urge the parties to come to an agreement quickly to speed up progress on a strategic infrastructure.
+Italy’s government wants the former phone monopoly and Open Fiber to create a single ultra-fast broadband player to avoid duplicating investments and modernise areas which are digital laggards.

-TIM said in a statement Gualtieri’s comments were “significant” and that the project with Open Fiber would help overcome the digital divide still existing in many part of the country.
+But a deal has proved tough to hammer out, prompting Economy Minister Roberto Gualtieri on Wednesday to urge the parties to come to an agreement quickly to speed up progress on a unified ultra-fast network.

-Chief Executive Luigi Gubitosi will continue discussions on the plan and inform Italian institutions in line with existing laws that give the government special powers to intervene in sectors deemed strategic, TIM said.
+In a statement on Thursday TIM said Gualtieri’s comments were “significant” and Gubitosi will inform Italian institutions in line with existing laws that give the government special powers to intervene in sectors deemed strategic.

 Italy’s government wants to be kept abreast of developments in talks with KKR and of any agreement, a person close to the matter said.

-As negotiations stalled and Open Fiber continued to roll out its network, TIM invited infrastructure funds to consider an investment in the potential future combined fibre-optic entity and KKR emerged earlier this month as the preferred bidder.
+As negotiations on the single network project stalled, TIM invited infrastructure funds to consider an investment in the potential future combined fibre-optic entity.

-KKR will support TIM as the group seeks to reach a deal with Open Fiber, a source with knowledge of the matter said on Thursday.
+KKR, which had emerged earlier this month as the preferred bidder, will support TIM as the group seeks to reach a deal with Open Fiber, a source with knowledge of the matter said on Thursday.

-The U.S. investment firm would still be TIM’s partner if an accord with Open Fiber failed to materialise, the source said.
+But it would still be TIM’s partner if an accord with Open Fiber failed to materialise, the source said.

-Sources have said KKR has also expressed an interest in buying a minority stake in TIM’s last-mile network - the cables, mostly made of copper, that run from the street to users’ homes.
-The source said KKR could buy a 42-43% stake.
+Sources have said KKR has also expressed an interest in buying a 42-43% stake in TIM’s last-mile network - the cables, mostly made of copper, that run from the street to users’ homes.

 Debt-laden TIM, whose underperforming business is dogged by rising competition at home, can ill afford the heavy investments needed to upgrade its last-mile network.